sknefi/sknefi.github.io/README.md

 # Hi!
 I am Filip

-This is my personal website
+and this is my website https://sknefi.github.io/ 😇